Jeffrey Epstein Used A Bullet And Decapitated Cat To Intimidate ‘Vanity Fair’ Editor, Claims Reporter

-The name Jeffrey Epstein already elicits disgust from the general public, as a convicted pedophile who was in custody once more for continued pedophilia and sex trafficking.
-However, it seems as if the depths of Epstein’s depravity were even greater than first realized, as new stories are coming out that the late billionaire allegedly intimidated Vanity Fair editor Graydon Carter by placing a bullet on his doormat, and later by dropping a cat’s head in his lawn, per New York Magazine.
+The name Jeffrey Epstein already elicits disgust from the general public as a convicted pedophile who was in custody once more for allegations of pedophilia and sex trafficking.
+However, it seems as if the depths of Epstein’s purported depravity were even greater than first realized, as new stories are coming out that the late billionaire allegedly intimidated Vanity Fair editor Graydon Carter by placing a bullet on his doormat, and later by dropping a cat’s head in his lawn, per New York Magazine.

 As previously reported by The Inquisitr, former Vanity Fair writer Vicky Ward recently wrote an article claiming that she had proof back in 2003 that Epstein had coerced sex from a minor.
-Though she had hoped to include this information in a profile she was writing on the billionaire for the magazine, her boss Graydon Carter decided to omit any allegations of pedophilia.
+Though she had hoped to include this information in a profile she was writing on the billionaire for the magazine, Carter decided to omit any allegations of pedophilia.
 Ward said that, at the time, Carter claimed that he “believed” Epstein over the two victims Ward had found.

 But it is now being reported that another factor might have played into Carter’s decision.
 According to contributing editor John Connolly, who wrote a book on Epstein with James Patterson in 2017, Carter was distraught when he found a single bullet placed by his front door.